Retrospective I

-Retrospective I: 1974 to 1980 is a compilation album by Canadian rock band Rush, released in 1997 (see 1997 in music).
+Retrospective I: 1974 to 1980 is a compilation album by Canadian rock band Rush, released in 1997.
 The album features songs from the first decade of the band.
 The set is not in chronological order.

 This compilation album is now disc one of the 2006 Rush compilation album Gold, with "Something for Nothing" replaced by "Working Man".
 Cover art was painted by Canadian artist Dan Hudson.